Updated March 27, 2023

 Hire a car in Athens and take in the nearby temples and stadiums of ancient Delphi and Olympia, the hilltop citadel at Mycenae (home of semi-mythical King Agamemnon) and the once-magnificent Roman capital at Corinth.
 Thessaloniki has its own collection of Roman remains, and gorgeous gold and silver treasures from tombs of Macedonian kings.

 Crete offers the best of the past and present, combining sun and sand with a collection of antiquities spanning more than 4,500 years, from the colourfully restored Palace of Knossos to the Roman and Byzantine ruins of Gortys, on the island's south coast.

 Beneath the waves or high above, Greece has something to satisfy adventure-seekers of all kinds.
-Kos' north coast, between Mastichari and Tingaki is a favourite with among windsurfers, and kite-surfers.
+Kos' north coast, between Mastichari and Tingaki is a favourite among both windsurfers and kitesurfers.

 For diving, try Corfu.
-It has some best dive sites in Europe close to resorts like Messonghi, Paleokastritsa and Kassiopi.
+It has some of the best dive sites in Europe, close to resorts like Messonghi, Paleokastritsa and Kassiopi.
 Off Alonissos (close to Skiathos), the National Marine Park is the largest in Europe, and divers can explore the wreck of a 425BC merchant ship lying amid thousands of earthenware wine jugs on the seabed at Greece's first underwater museum, which opened in 2020.